Cecilia (Spanish singer): Career

 Her first steps in the music field were with the group Expresión, featuring Ignacio Sáenz de Tejada and Julio Seijasa.
 She wrote and sang in English.
 This band only published a single in 1970.
 In 1971 she signed up a contract as a solo artist with CBS-Spain.
 Julio Seijas remained as a collaborative musician on Cecilia´s band.
 She tried to launch her career as 'Eva' but that name was already registered and in use by another Madrilenian artist.
 The CBS-Spain label had released Simon and Garfunkel´s hit "Cecilia" and Evangelina took on that stage name.

 During her musical career as Cecilia, she released 3 LPs and 9 singles that were very well received by the Spanish public.
 Cecilia was also a successful artist in Latin America.
 Her recordings were released in most Latin-speaking countries.
-She performed live in Colombia, Venezuela and Puerto Rico.
-She represented Spain in the fourth edition of the OTI Festival in 1975, which was held in San Juan, Puerto Rico with the song "Amor de medianoche" (Midnight Love).
-She ended up first runner-up.
-In 1976 she was working on several artistic projects, such as a tribute to poet Ramón del Valle-Inclán and launching her music career in the U.S. She was also developing some work as a musical producer.
+She performed live in Colombia, Venezuela, and Puerto Rico.
+In 1975, she represented Spain in the fourth edition of the OTI Festival with the song "Amor de medianoche", placing second.
+In 1976, she was working on several artistic projects, such as a tribute to poet Ramón del Valle-Inclán and launching her music career in the U.S. She was also developing some work as a musical producer.

 Death

-On 2 August 1976 Cecilia and the musicians of her band drove back to Madrid after a concert in Vigo, Galicia.
-Early in the morning, they were involved in a car accident near Benavente.
-She, along with musician Carlos de la Iglesia, died.
+On 2 August 1976 Cecilia and members of her band: Carlos Manuel de la Iglesia, José Luis González González, and Carlos Albert Vizzaiello, drove back to Madrid after a concert in Vigo, Galicia.
+Early in the morning, they were involved in a car crash at Tres Montes Hill, in the province of Zamora.
+She, along with Iglesia, died.
 She was buried in the Madrilenian Cementerio de la Almudena.